 Shop til you drop, see a great film then head out for dinner.
 You could stay at Trinity Leeds all day and well into the night, too.

 Trinity Leeds has attracted an incredible range of UK and international brands, some of which can’t be found anywhere outside the capital.
 Alongside usual suspects like Mango, Topshop and Urban Outfitters there’s a Models Own cosmetics, which only has one other flagship store in London.
 Bright and colourful, it’s like a beauty playground full of fun things to try.
-Trinity Leeds was first to have a Victoria’s Secret, Rox and Everyman before other cities in the North.
+Trinity Leeds was first city in the north to have an Everyman.

 At Trinity Leeds, even a trip to the cinema is a luxury experience.
 The centre has its own Everyman, a boutique cinema chain offering comfy sofa seating, individual foot rests and even your own table complete with wine coolers.
 There’s a well-stocked bar, an outdoor terrace and an ever-changing line-up of independent and mainstream films.
 It’s a great place to catch a late-night cult classic - and there’s even a kids’ club on a Saturday morning.